 The application involves a number of different elements, however, it is the proposed side extension that is considered to be the main issue.
 It is considered that the side extension would cause substantial harm due to its size and position, filling the space to the left hand side of the application property obscuring important architectural detailing on the side elevation as set out in detail above.
-The NPPF states... where a proposed development will lead to substantial harm to a designated heritage asset, local planning authorities should refuse consent, unless it can be demonstrated that the substantial harm is necessary to achieve substantial public benefits that outweigh that harm or loss...In this instance Syddal Park Conservation Area is the designated heritage asset and there has been no evidence submitted to demonstrate the side extension is necessary to achieve public benefits, consequently the recommendation is one of refusal.
+Paragraph 202 of the NPPF states: "where a development proposal will lead to less than substantial harm to the significance of a designated heritage asset, this harm should be weighed against the public benefits of the proposal".
+In this instance Syddal Park Conservation Area is the designated heritage asset and there has been no evidence submitted to demonstrate the side extension is necessary to achieve public benefits, consequently the recommendation is one of refusal.